lynnlilu/lynnlilu.github.io/_pages/about.md

 =====
 \[Oct.
 2020\] One paper was accepted by ACM SenSys 2020, which was collaborated with Prof. Yingying Chen's group when I visited Rutgers.
 Congratulations!

+\[Sep.
+2020\] One paper was accepted by ACM IMWUT, which was presented in ACM UbiComp 2020.

 [//]: # (\[Jul.
 2020\] I will be joining Zhejiang University as a tenure-track Research Professor (特聘研究员).)

 [//]: # (\[May 2020\] I was invited to give the talk about ubiquitous sensing and computing on mobile and IoT security at Zhejiang University.)